How do the above OpenFlows product licenses work with element limits? (feature levels) For example number of pipes, links, inlets, ponds, etc.

 Pipe numbering vs. number of pipes in model

 How can I reduce the number of pipes in my model?

 HAMMER is only available in an Unlimited Pipes version.
 Meaning, you can compute a transient simulation (and initial conditions) for a model with any number of pipe elements.
 The exception would be an academic version which only includes a 5 pipe license.

-StormCAD is licensed by the number of inlets.
-Only catch basins/inlets are counted towards that number, regardless of whether or not they have an attached catchment.
+StormCAD is licensed by the number of inlets, (the catchbasin element.)
+Only catchbasins are counted towards that number, regardless of whether or not they have an attached catchment.
 Laterals are not counted.

 FlowMaster and CulvertMaster do not have feature levels - you can simulate any number of worksheets/culverts in a given project file.

 Whether or not inactive elements are counted toward your license depends on your version.
 With the CONNECT Edition, inactive elements do not count.
 For V8i and below, inactive elements are counted.
 See: Do inactive elements count against the license count?

 Is there a criteria for selecting a pipe limit when purchasing WaterGEMS/CAD?

 Do inactive elements count against the license count?